Gmail filter how-to

 How to create a Gmail filter

-1. Open Gmail on a computer.
+1. Open Gmail on a computer and click the search options icon.

-4. Use Search first to confirm the rule matches the right messages.
+3. Use Search first to confirm the rule matches the right messages.

 Where Gmail filters stop